Enya (album): 1992 reissue

 In 1992, after Enya gained worldwide commercial success with her albums Watermark (1988) and Shepherd Moons (1991) for Warner Music, Enya was remastered by Arun Chakraverty and redesigned with new artwork designed by Sooky Choi with photography by David Scheinmann.
 The album was reissued on 16 November 1992 as The Celts by WEA in Europe and Reprise Records in the United States.
 The Celts outperformed its original sales, reaching a new peak of number 10 on the UK Albums Chart for two weeks from the week of 28 November 1992.
-It returned for two separate weeks in 1993, one week in 1996, and six consecutive weeks in 1998.
+It returned to the chart for two separate weeks in 1993, one week in 1996, and six consecutive weeks in 1998.
 In the United States, the album sold a further one million copies.
-It contains a new version of "Portrait" that is named "Portrait (Out of the Blue)", which was originally released as the B-side to Enya's 1988 worldwide hit single, "Orinoco Flow".
+It contains a new, longer version of the instrumental "Portrait" that is named "Portrait (Out of the Blue)", which was originally released (under the title "Out of the Blue") as the B-side to Enya's 1988 worldwide hit single, "Orinoco Flow".
 In 2009, The Celts had a limited Japanese reissue on Super High Material CD with "Eclipse" added as a bonus track.